Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 are pulled down by default, or we would need to switch to power chips with active low enables.
 Plus there is then no power limiting.
 Probably not a good idea.

+Why is both the RTC and the hardware watchdog controlling the transmit shutdown?
+It would seem only one or the other would be necessary.
+The whole transmit shutdown thing has been removes, so this is no longer relevant.

 # RF Shields